You are using an outdated browser.

 Recently, Gilead has developed a new form of PrEP called Lenacapavir.
 Unlike many other forms of PrEP that come in pill form, Lenacapavir is an injection administered twice a year.
 In trials, the injection was found 100 percent effective at HIV prevention and superior to daily-administered Truvada.

-The good news is that Gilead has announced that it has signed licensing agreements with generic manufacturers to provide the injections to 120 low and middle-income countries.
+The good news is that Gilead has announced that it has signed licensing agreements with generic manufacturers to provide the injections to 120 low- and middle-income countries.
 The bad news is that for everyone else, the price tag is $42,000 per year.
 The Lancet reported that Australia was at a “distressing impasse” over the cost of injectables.
 And although countries in Eastern Europe, North Africa, and Latin America are still experiencing increasing numbers of HIV infections, many of them were left out of Gilead’s licensing agreement.
 Brazil is one such example, despite the fact it hosted clinical trials for PURPOSE 2 trials of Lenacapavir.
 To add insult to injury, recent research from Liverpool University in the U.K. revealed the injectable could be produced for as little as $40 per year.

 The pharma industry has historically been very good at formulating arguments that justify its greed.
 The first is that pricing reflects the high costs of the research and development it takes to bring new drugs to market.
 In fairness, when the cost of all the failed drug trials is included, the mean cost of development for a new drug can reach $870 million.

 However, there are a few problems with Big Pharma’s argument.
 The first is that most early-stage research when clinical trials are the most likely to fail is funded by taxpayer money.
 In fact, the National Institutes for Health is the world’s largest public funder of medical research.
-The second problem is that the pharma industry spends millions a year lobbying Congress to keep its R&D costs a secret.
+The second problem is that the pharma industry spends millions a year lobbying Congress to keep its research and development costs a secret.
 It’s one thing to tell Congress you need to charge high prices to recover your costs, but it’s a little disingenuous if you spend $379 million a year to make sure nobody knows what those costs are.

 There are solutions that the government can use to make sure that taxpayer-funded medicines remain accessible to everyone.
 One would be if the U.S. government exercised what is known as “march-in rights” to guarantee that all drugs that receive FDA approval and were funded in part with taxpayer money are sold at fair and reasonable prices.
 Charities that conduct critical medical research could also stipulate that any pharma companies that license their research must provide the outcomes of that research at fair prices.